Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: Introduction

 \section{Introduction}

 Energy harvesting (EH) transmitters collect random amounts of energy and store them in their batteries.
-For this purpose, several techniques for harvesting energy from various renewable sources, such as pressure, motion, solar, etc., have been proposed, see \cite{ottman2002adaptive, mitcheson2008energy, paradiso2005energy} and references therein.
-Using the stored harvested energy, EH transmitters send codewords to their designated receivers.
+For this purpose, several techniques for harvesting energy from various renewable sources, such as pressure, motion, solar, etc., have been proposed, see \cite{ottman2002adaptive, mitcheson2008energy, paradiso2005energy}, and references therein.
+Using the stored harvested energy, EH transmitters send codewords (or uncoded symbols) to their designated receivers.
 To this end, the codewords' powers have to be adapted to the random amounts of harvested energy and also to the quality of the channels between the EH transmitters and their designated receivers, which may be time-varying due to fading.
+Excellent overviews of recent advances in EH technology are provided in \cite{7010878}, \cite{7081085}, \cite{kuadvances}.